 How can retail banks identify these fraudsters?
 First, you need good data that details everything happening on your digital channels, including the clues that identify the online banking sessions where the RAT fraud occurred.
 Assuming you have this data, then it's all about building the model.
 No rocket science here: identify the training set, including fraudulent activity, train and test the model, deploy, monitor, and so on.
 These models tend to decay quickly because fraudsters are resourceful and constantly look for workarounds, so this is an ongoing exercise for fraud analytics teams.

-We've seen some truly stunning results using Celebrus data and fraud detection models, but we can do even better.
-Thus far, the critical insight in the explanation is that the models identify patterns in the data caused by fraudsters' modus operandi.
+We've seen some truly stunning results using Celebrus data and fraud detection models, but we'll come back to that.
+Thus far, the critical insight is that the models identify patterns in the data caused by fraudsters' modus operandi.
 For example, the fraudster may be coaching you to do something on your online banking website, and this creates an unusual feature in the data, such as the time spent on specific web pages.
 The issue is that, yes, this feature does identify some fraudsters, but for many other people these patterns are entirely normal.
-Therefore we get a significant number of 'false positives' that cause unwelcome irritation and friction for your legitimate customers.
+Therefore you get a significant number of 'false positives' that cause unwelcome irritation and friction for your legitimate customers.
 For the machine learning aficionados, solving this problem by tuning the model often leads to overfitting and worse results.
-False positives are a nightmare for anyone involved in customer experience (CX) and cause huge disruption to customers (have you ever had a card payment denied when you arrive in a foreign country?
-Then, you know how irritating and inconvenient it is.)
+False positives are a nightmare for anyone involved in customer experience (CX) and cause huge disruption to customers.
+Have you ever had a card payment denied when you arrive in a foreign country?
+Then, you know how irritating and inconvenient it is.

 Fortunately, this problem is precisely what behavioral biometrics in the Celebrus Fraud Data Platform (FDP) solves.
 Behavioral biometrics create an individual biometric profile for each customer.
 This biometric profile details your characteristics.
 In short, it's the 'W' questions such as when do you use an application, what things do you typically do online, where are you located in the world, and so on.